mribasEngloba/englobity/readme/runItLocally.md

 # How to run it locally

-to try it localy, we must install this package in other project.

-first of all we need to clone the repository in our machine, then, run this comand inside `englobity` folder

-> npm install

-once all dependencies installed, go to the project you want to try this package and run this commands.
+First you must install dependencies by:

-> npm install <local-englobity-path<l>>/englobity
+> npm i

-and then link react
+and then execute the project located at `src/App/index.js`

-> npm link <local-englobity-path<l>>/node_modules/react
+> npm start

-after those commands, you can run the selected project, and try your local englobity
+There you could test the englobity components